e10v/tea-tasting/README.md

 ### Ratio metrics

 The `RatioOfMeans` class in **tea-tasting** is specifically designed for situations where the analysis unit differs from the randomization unit.
-This is common in cases where you need to compare ratios, such as orders per visit, where visits per user vary.
+This is common in cases where you need to compare ratios, such as orders per session, where sessions per user vary.

-- Defining ratio metrics: `RatioOfMeans` calculates the ratio of averages, such as the average number of orders per average number of visits.
+- Defining ratio metrics: `RatioOfMeans` calculates the ratio of averages, such as the average number of orders per average number of sessions.
 It requires two parameters:
   - `numer`: The column name for the numerator of the ratio.
   - `denom`: The column name for the denominator of the ratio.
 - Statistical tests: Like `SimpleMean`, `RatioOfMeans` supports various statistical tests, including Welch's t-test, Student's t-test, and Z-test.
 The parameters are: